eficode-academy/istio-katas/04-egress-traffic.md

 - The route uses the reserved keyword `mesh` implying that this rule applies to the sidecars in the mesh.

-- The scopeTo field ensures the virtual service is applied only to the present namespace.
+- The exportTo field ensures the virtual service is applied only to the present namespace.

-- The **full name** of the `istio-egressgateway` service is defined instead of the shortname because the gateway is located in the `istio-system` namespace.
+- The **full DNS name** of the `istio-egressgateway` service is defined instead of the shortname because the gateway is located in the `istio-system` namespace.

 > :bulb: Istio will translate a **short name** based one the **namespace** of the